 Resolve to the pid value in the URL.
 For some SRNs, resolve the pid to the SRNs commercial name for consistency and clarity.
-For example, pid=facebook resolves to Facebook Ads.
+For example, pid=facebook_int resolves to Facebook Ads, twitter_int resolves to Twitter.

 Major ad networks, like Google, use click IDs to auto-tag campaigns.
 Click IDs resolve as follows: